Slave-spin approach to the Anderson-Josephson quantum dot: Introduction

 In light of these motivations, it is interesting to explore theoretical approaches to the superconducting AIM, that can be then extended to a non-equilibrium regime.
-Traditionally, the physics of the superconducting AIM in equilibrium has been studied with different analytical approaches (see here for recent reviews~\cite{martin-rodero_josephson_2011,meden_andersonjosephson_2019,seoane_souto_subgap_2024}), including perturbative methods~\cite{glazman_resonant_1989,vecino_2003,zonda_perturbation_2016}, mean-field and slave boson approaches~ \cite{rozhkov_josephson_1999,vecino_2003,borkowski_low-temperature_1994,schwab_andreev_1999,rozhkov_interacting-impurity_2000}, as well as within a non-crossing approximation~\cite{clerk_2000,sellier2005}, each of them working in specific parameter regimes.
-On the numerical front, methods such as the numerical renormalization group (NRG) \cite{yoshioka_numerical_2000,choi_kondo_2004,tanaka_kondo_2007,bauer_spectral_2007,karrasch_josephson_2008} and finite-temperature quantum Monte-Carlo \cite{luitz_weak-coupling_2010,luitz_understanding_2012} can provide quantitative comparison to experiments in equilibrium, but are computationally expensive and their extension to the dynamical regime remains an open question.
+Traditionally, the physics of the superconducting AIM in equilibrium has been studied with different analytical approaches~\cite{martin-rodero_josephson_2011,meden_anderson_2019,seoanesouto_subgap_2024}, including perturbative methods~\cite{glazman_resonant_1989,vecino_2003,zonda_perturbation_2016}, mean-field and slave-boson approaches~ \cite{rozhkov_josephson_1999,vecino_2003,borkowski_lowtemperature_1994,schwab_andreev_1999,rozhkov_interactingimpurity_2000,bergeret_josephson_2007}, as well as within a non-crossing approximation~\cite{clerk_2000,sellier2005}, each of them working in specific parameter regimes.
+On the numerical front, methods such as the numerical renormalization group (NRG) \cite{yoshioka_numerical_2000,choi_kondo_2004,tanaka_kondo_2007,bauer_spectral_2007,karrasch_josephson_2008} and finite-temperature quantum Monte-Carlo \cite{luitz_weakcoupling_2010,luitz_understanding_2012} can provide quantitative comparison to experiments in equilibrium, but are computationally expensive and their extension to the dynamical regime remains an open question.
 Moreover, these numerical methods are difficult to extend to the study of more complex structures, such as multiterminal and multidot junctions.